extrahop-labs/google-chronicle/README.md

 ```

 #### Noun metadata ([reference](https://cloud.google.com/chronicle/docs/unified-data-model/udm-field-list#noun-metadata))

-The word Noun is an overarching term used to represent the entities; `principal`, `src`, `target`, `intermediary`, `observer`, and `about`.
+The word Noun is an overarching term used to represent the entities: `principal`, `src`, `target`, `intermediary`, `observer`, and `about`.
 These entities have common attributes, but represent different objects in an event.

 For all events sent by ExtraHop the appropriate nouns have the following properties included unless otherwise mentioned in the section below.
-For example, when `network.direction` is `INBOUND` or `OUTBOUND` the `principal` or `target` (respectively) will have their `asset_id` and `mac` properties removed as Chronicle does not represent router & gateway interfaces.
+For example, when `network.direction` is `INBOUND` or `OUTBOUND` the `principal` or `target` (respectively) will have their `asset_id`, `mac`, and `hostname` properties removed as Chronicle does not represent router & gateway interfaces.
 The example below illustrates this with an `OUTBOUND` transaction over HTTP.

 ```
 "principal": {